WISE-EdgeLink/Manual/docs/en-US/Advance/TCP.md

 1. When deploying VPN, set the IP address to be in the same subnet as the PLC.

 2. Use EdgeLink Studio to set up the VPN and LAN1 bridge together, and download it to the gateway.
-For example, set the br0 IP to: 192.168.1.200.
+For example, set the br0 IP to: 192.168.1.100.

 ![](TCP004.png)

-3. Open the PLC communication software at the control center to configure the PLC.
+3. Open the PLC communication software at the control center to configure the PLC.(The communication software can directly connect to 192.168.1.10 for configuration)

 ### Scenario 3